Tag Archives: healing

 Watching the back of my former husband after he pulled the rug from under my feet, and left me in the dust while I choked in my sobs and called out his name wasn’t a picturesque scene.

-My tiny 29-day-old granddaughter swollen from fluids in a medically induced coma after her open-heart surgery wasn’t eye-appealing to me.
+My tiny 29-day-old granddaughter, swollen from fluids in a medically induced coma after her open-heart surgery, wasn’t eye-appealing to me.

 Scars are not beautiful.
-Neither are the hidden bruises on the body or on the heart.
+Neither are the hidden bruises on the body nor on the heart.

-Death is not beautiful; the grieving of loved ones taken from you is never beautiful.
+Death is not beautiful; the grieving of loved ones taken from you is never attractive.
 Hunger is not beautiful.
 Loneliness is not beautiful.

 Repossession isn’t quaint.
-Foreclosure is eons away from being delightful.
+Foreclosure is far from delightful.

-So how can there be beauty for ashes?
+So, how can there be beauty for ashes?

 I believe it is found in hope.
 Hope against hope.
 Hope that the imperfect will become perfect.
 Hope that the pain will cease.
 Hope that there will be a day of reckoning.
 Hope that the scattered pieces will rebuild.
 Hope for healing and relief.
 Hope that the light will dawn and a new day will come.
 Hope that this too shall come to pass.
 Hope in heaven.
 Hope that the best is yet to come.
 And most importantly, believing in the Blessed Hope that one day, we shall see our loved ones again who have crossed over.